Pride Month June 2023

 The University of York has a strong tradition of marking Pride Month with involvement in a variety of events both on-campus and in the city.

-Due to the Covid-19 pandemic we have not been able to celebrate Pride Month as we would have liked during the past two years, however we are delighted to say that we intend to hold a Progress Pride Flag raising event on Greg’s Place on Wednesday 15 June, 3pm - 4pm, in order to kick start our celebrations.
-The University will then take part in the York Pride parade, marching from the Minister to the Knavesmire on Saturday 18 June, where we welcome all members of our community to join us and to stand in solidarity with our Lesbian, Gay, Bisexual and Trans (LGBT+) community.
-The University will then host a pride-themed stall at the racecourse, with a variety of family-friendly activities and contributions from departments across the University.
+The University will take part in the York Pride parade, marching from the Minster to the Knavesmire on Saturday 3 June, where we welcome all members of our community to join us and to stand in solidarity with our LGBTQ+ community.
+The University will then host a Pride-themed stall at the racecourse, with a variety of family-friendly activities and contributions from departments across the University.

 Resources and related links